Child sexual abuse - Suspected Child Abuse

-In the majority of children with legal confirmation of sexual abuse, the genital examination of the abused child rarely reveals findings different from that of the non-abused child.
+In the majority of children with legal confirmation of sexual abuse, the genital examination of the abused child is normal.
 In one study, only 4% of all children referred for medical evaluation of sexual abuse had abnormal examinations at the time of evaluation.
-This study showed that even among children who reported vaginal or anal penetration, the rate of abnormal examination findings was only about 5%.
+This study also showed that in those children who reported vaginal or anal penetration, the rate of abnormal examination findings was only about 5%.
 Physical findings are often absent even when the perpetrator admits to penetration of the child's genitalia.
 Thus, it is not appropriate to interpret a normal genital examination as evidence that sexually abusive contact did not take place.

 T76.22XA – Child sexual abuse, suspected, initial encounter